rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 feature column is referred to as a “namespace” in the VW system (at Yahoo/Microsoft), or a field.
 Example: An instance (with its features) and a label.

-A <strong>model</strong> is a statistical representation of a prediction task.
-Models trained using examples so they can be used to make predictions.

 A <strong>metric</strong> is a number that you care about.
 It may or may not be directly optimized.